 We would like to encourage all prospective (Non-UT) freshmen to visit us.
-Learn more about the College by attending an information session and take a campus tour.
+Learn more about the College by attending an information session and taking a campus tour.
 Click here for more information about visiting the campus and the Moody College.

 Admissions applications for the Moody College of Communication are reviewed and decided upon solely by the Office of Admissions.
 The Moody College does not require any application materials beyond what is required by Admissions.

 Fall 2015 Freshman Applications